rulewis/journey-optimizer.en/help/using/event/about-creating-business.md

    >[!NOTE]
    >
-   >In the simple expression editor, only the "contains" and "equal to" operators are available.
+   >In the simple expression editor, not all operators are available, they depend on the data type.
+For example, for a string type of field, you can use "contains" or "equal to".

 1. Click **[!UICONTROL Save]**.